Francophone food and drink

 Forrat’s Chocolates

-Take a tour of the chocolate factory at Forrat’s Chocolate Studio, and then purchase treats to take home.
-You can also purchase their goodies at Forrat’s Chocolate Lounge, where you can indulge in specialty crepes and chocolate fondues.
+Take a tour of the chocolate factory at Forrat’s Chocolate Studio, and purchase treats to take home.
+You can also buy goodies at Forrat’s Chocolate Lounge and indulge in specialty crepes and chocolate fondues.
+Open year-round at two locations.